DigitalSlideArchive/dive-dsa/docs/UI-AttributeSwimlanes.md

 Simply use the key filter to select the attributes you whish to graph and configure it to be enabled or default to show the graph button in the timeline area.

+If you are creating a swimlane for a numerical attribute, utilize the value colors to create a color gradient which can be used to represent the values.

 ## Swimlane Key

 ![Swimlane Key](images/AttributeTimeline/SwimlaneKey.png)